oleeskild/obsidian-digital-garden/README.md

 2. You'll also need a Netlify account.
 You can sign up using your GitHub account [here](https://app.netlify.com/)
 3. Open [this repo](https://github.com/oleeskild/digitalgarden), and click the green "Deploy to netlify" button.
 This will open netlify which in turn will create a copy of this repository in your GitHub accont.
 Give it a fitting name like 'my-digital-garden'.
 Follow the steps to publish your site to the internet.
 4. Now you need to create an access token so that the plugin can add new notes to the repo on your behalf.
 Go to [this page](https://github.com/settings/tokens/new?scopes=repo) while logged in to GitHub.
 The correct settings should already be applied.
 If you don't want to generate this every few months, choose the "No expiration" option.
 Click the "Generate token" button, and copy the token you are presented with on the next page.
 5. In Obsidian open the setting menu and find the settings for "Digital Garden".
+The top three settings here is required for the plugin to work.
 Fill in your GitHub username, the name of the repo with your notes which you created in step 3.
 Lastly paste the token you created in step 4.
+The other options are optional.
+You can leave them as is.
 6. Now, let's publish your first note!
 Create a new note in Obsidian.
-And add this to the top of your file
+And add the following to the top of your file

 ```
 ---